Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 While it is understandable that land developers, architects, planners and any other professionals involved with developing land privately or commercially might see this renewed push for environmental protections and enhancements within biodiversity net gain as yet another hurdle to jump in the pursuit of planning consent, it is probably better to view the 10% mandatory BNG requirement as an investment.

-The data also shockingly indicates that the abundance of UK’s priority species had declined by as much as 60% since 1970.
+The data also shockingly indicates that the abundance of the UK’s priority species had declined by as much as 60% since 1970.
 Consequently, the UK has some of the worst biodiversity figures in the world, leading Dr Andy Purvis of the Natural History Museum to claim that the UK has ‘led the world in degrading the natural environment’.
-It is important to note that he also cites the industrial revolution as the starting point of this movement away from a purely natural environment.
+It is important to note that he also cites the Industrial Revolution as the starting point of this movement away from a purely natural environment.
 But as the state of biodiversity wasn’t properly maintained, bringing mandatory BNG into law should reverse the damaging effects of the past fifty years.
 As such, the emphasis on increasing biodiversity and enhancing habitats through biodiversity net gain – either on the specific plot of land or across the UK as a whole – could enhance the natural environment to a standard beyond its original condition.

 The arrival of a strategy that actively promotes developments while enabling you to simultaneously incorporate biodiversity improvements, enhancing habitats and the natural environment, and halting developments that are ambivalent or harmful towards it was inevitable.
 In fact, a biodiversity net gain approach that unified the goals of various key stakeholders benefits all parties without meaning the environment – or the projects of property developers – are treated as collateral damage.